AlekseiZhuravlev/alekseizhuravlev.github.io/content/authors/admin/_index.md

 I am a MSc Computer Science student at the [University of Bonn](https://www.uni-bonn.de/en), Germany.
 I am interested in Virtual Humans, Denoising Diffusion Models, and Neural Radiance Fields.

-Currently, I am working on a Master Thesis "Denoising Diffusion for Mesh Correspondence", supervised by Prof. Zorah Lähner and Prof. Vlad Golyanik.
-Previously, I worked on a NeRF-based 3D reconstruction of a hand at ETH Zurich, supervised by Dr. Danda Pani Paudel.
+Currently, I am working on a Master Thesis "Denoising Diffusion for Mesh Correspondence".
+Previously, I worked on a NeRF-based 3D reconstruction of a hand at ETH Zurich.

 {style="text-align: justify;"}